ondemandenv/ondemandenv.github.io/articles/semantic-evolution-crisis-merge-hell-civilization.md

 The choice before the software industry is stark:

-**Continue down the current path** of semantic anarchy, where merge conflicts represent the dying gasps of a civilization that has forgotten how to think architecturally.
+**Continue down the current path** of semantic anarchy, where merge conflicts represent the dying gasps of a culture that has forgotten how to think architecturally.
 Accept that our systems will become increasingly incomprehensible tangles of services that share no meaningful boundaries.

 **Or embrace the ONDEMANDENV paradigm** and rebuild our engineering culture on the foundation of **semantic evolution**.
 Create the technological infrastructure that allows competing models of reality to be evaluated objectively rather than argued about subjectively.

 **The merge hell crisis has revealed the bankruptcy of our current approach to system design.** But it has also illuminated the path toward a more civilized form of software development—one that honors the ancient wisdom of Cook Ding while embracing the technological possibilities of the modern era.

 The choice is ours.
 But make no mistake: **this is not merely a technical decision.
-It is a civilizational one.**
+It is a cultural one.**

 ---